 Current Advisory Committee Members are:

 - The Centre Director - Professor Christine Bigby

-- The Pro Vice-Chancellor (SHE) Nominee – Professor Robert Pike
+- Pro Vice-Chancellor (SHE) - Professor Rob Pike

 - Dr Daniel Leighton – Brotherhood of St Laurence